Judith Livingston

 The Work & The Artist

-Markham ASpacerrtist Judith Livingston presents a unique perspective of our Parks.
+Markham Artist Judith Livingston presents a unique perspective of our Parks.
 Her subjects are found in National, Provincial, Regional, and Municipal Parklands throughout Ontario.
-Included in her Exhibitions are Paintings of Woodland Trails, Wetlands, and Waterscapes, from the Carolinian Forests on the Northern Shores of Lake Erie to North of Lake Superior, from the Bruce Peninsula to the Ottawa Valley.
+Included in her Exhibitions are Paintings of Woodland Trails, Wetlands, and Waterscapes, from the Carolinian Forests on the Northern Shore of Lake Erie to the Northern Shore of Lake Superior.

-She is a recipient of The Canada 125 Medal by The Government of Canada, The Achievement and Civic Recognition Award by the Town of Markham, is a Member of The Canadian Society of Painters in Water Colour and a Life Member of The Frederick Horsman Varley Art Gallery of Markham.
-Her paintings have been exhibited across Canada, the United States and Mexico.
+She is a recipient of The Canada 125 Medal by The Government of Canada, The Achievement and Civic Recognition Award by the City of Markham, a past elected Member of The Canadian Society of Painters in Water Colour (1989-2012), The Society of Canadian Artists (1991-2000), The Colour and Form Society (1991-1996) and a Life Member of The Frederick Horsman Varley Art Gallery of Markham.

 When seized by an idea, I enjoy running with it to see where it takes me, and how the challenge will be met.
 Whether the results are two or three dimensional, realistic or abstract, humourous or contemplative, aesthetic or confrontational - it is an exciting journey. - Judith Livingston